Schuetz Nets Game-Tying Goal for Men’s Soccer at Holy Cross

 The Mids got their first chance of the contest at 7′ when the junior midfielder Jason Aoyama crossed a pass to junior forward Baba Kallie from 20 yards out, with Kallie’s kick on net just outside the six-yard box forcing Josh Tubbs to quickly smother it a few feet in front of Kallie.

-Holy Cross followed a blocked shot at 11′ with Matt McGonigle trying a bicycle kick off a long cross in the 16th minute, but Holbrook cleaned up an easy save.
+Holy Cross followed a blocked shot at 11′ with Matt McGonigle trying a bicycle kick off a long cross in the 16th minute, but sophomore goalkeeper Pierce Holbrook cleaned up an easy save.

 McGonigle created another scoring chance for the Crusaders in the 22nd minute when his cross found Marcus Williams near the left post, but Williams’ header went just over the crossbar.
 The pair made up for it at 25′, when Williams passed it to McGonicle and McGonicle’s cross from near the right end line got to Evan Jones inside the goal box and Jones redirected it home off his right foot to open the scoring.

-Navy was able to counter after Holy Cross’ surge, as late Substitutions put freshman forward AJ Schuetz up front is a throw-in in the attacking end from the sophomore midfielder Charlie Krielas the inbounded ball was headed by a junior defender Zach Wagner towards the center of the field and put Schuetz in position from eight yards out to sneak a shot past Tubbs’ right side in the 40th minute.
+Navy was able to counter after Holy Cross’ surge, as late substitutions put Schuetz up front on a throw-in in the attacking end from the sophomore midfielder Charlie Krielas the inbounded ball was headed by a junior defender Zach Wagner towards the center of the field and put Schuetz in position from eight yards out to sneak a shot past Tubbs’ right side in the 40th minute

 McGonicle had a shot blocked out of bounds at 43′ and the ensuing corner kick saw a deflection go high of the net, while junior midfielder David Jackson shot the ball over the other net in the final minute in the final chance of the opening half.